ref-finance/ref-sdk/README.md

 #### sendTransactionsByMemoryKey (Node)

-This function utilizes credentials stored in the local env to send transactions..
+This function utilizes credentials stored in the local env to send transactions.

 **Parameters**